digimakergo/digimaker/sitekit/README.md

 - multi sites support
 - load multi sites from yaml config file or api, or both.
-- powerful template override based on conditions
+- powerful template override based on content conditions
 - nice url(from niceurl package)
 - route which can be integrate with other route by using sub route
+- template override can be used for custom module/controller

 ### Template engine
 For now the primary template engine is pongo2.